OCA/stock-logistics-warehouse/stock_inventory_revaluation/README.rst

 If your company runs a perpetual inventory system, you may need to perform inventory revaluation.

-You can revaluate inventory values by:
+You can re-valuate inventory values by:

 * Changing the price for a specific product.
 The inventory price is changed and inventory value is recalculated according to the new price.
+In case of real price, you can select which quants you want to change the price on.

-* Changing the value of a specific quantity of inventory.
+* Changing the value of the inventory.
 The quantity of inventory remains unchanged, resulting in a change in the price.

-* Changing

 Configuration
 =============

-To configure this module, you need to:

-* Assign *Multi Operating Unit* group to user.
-* Go to *Settings / Companies / Operating Units* and create Operating Units.
+* Go to *Inventory / Configuration / Products / Product Categories* and
+  define, for each category, a Valuation Increase Account and a Valuation Decrease Account.
+These accounts will be used as contra-accounts to the Stock Valuation Account during the inventory re-valuation.

 Usage
 =====

-This module defines the operating unit entity and the user's security rules.
-Other modules extend the standard Odoo apps with the OU.
+* Go to *Inventory / Inventory Control / Inventory Revaluation / Products*
+  to create a new Inventory Revaluation.

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot